Vets at the University of Chicago talk about academic life in this special edition of Military Makeover: Operation Career hosted by Montel Williams.

 Born and raised in Central California, Nicole enlisted in the U.S Air Force as a munitions systems specialist in 2015.
 During her time in the military, Nicole completed overseas tours in Guam, South Korea, and Italy.
 She assembled, inspected, and oversaw the delivery of various munitions to multiple aircraft frames for both the U.S and international allies.

-UChicago takes a holistic approach to Veterans Services with a “one-stop-shop model” that provides admission support and access – a customized application process, dedicated career counseling and programming, academic advising, social programming, tailored financial aid, unique housing, and student support services.
+UChicago takes a contextual approach to Veterans Services with a “one-stop-shop model” that provides admission support and access – a customized application process, dedicated career counseling and programming, academic advising, social programming, tailored financial aid, unique housing, and student support services.
 UChicago’s Veteran Scholars cohort includes representation from all 5 branches of the U.S. Military with occupations ranging from Infantry and Special Forces to logistics and linguistics.

 Transition Program